Zamiell/stardew-valley/Min-Max_Guide.md

 ### General Mines Strategy

-* Craft and place a chest to the right of the elevator on the 0th floor.
 * Starting on Spring X, the goal is to go as deep in the mines as possible.
 As soon as you discover the staircase on a floor, immediately enter it.
 Do **not** go out of your way to explore the rest of the floor, do **not** kill any additional enemies, do **not** stop to mine any visible metal nodes, do **not** stop to mine any visible gem nodes, etc. (You will easily be able to farm metal later on.)
 * Every time you get to a new elevator floor, return to the 0th floor and empty your inventory in the chest.
 If you are at level 2 mining or above, remember to keep the stone on you (so that you can craft a [Staircase](https://stardewvalleywiki.com/Staircase) on an infested floor).
 * On the early floors, skip over mining the gray rocks in favor of the other color rocks.
 (This is because it takes two hits to destroy a gray rock and one hit to destroy the other ones.)